Benefits of Espresso | is it good for you?

 Is Espresso Healthier Compared To Regular Coffee?

 Espresso is typically consumed in smaller quantities than regular coffee, which can help to limit calorie and sugar intake.
-However, some espresso drinks, such as those that are made with added sugar and cream, can be high in calories and unhealthy fats.
+However, some espresso drinks, made with added sugar and cream, can be high in calories and unhealthy fats.

 Is It Good To Drink Espresso Every Day?